Neelalohit27/ML_flow/README.md

 This project demonstrates End-to-End Machine Learning Experiment Tracking using MLflow.
 It focuses on training multiple machine learning models, logging metrics, parameters, artifacts, and comparing model performance visually through the MLflow UI.

 ---
+## 📎 How to Run

+1️⃣ Create the directory structure

+2️⃣ Copy all the files into their respective named files

+3️⃣ Open MLflow UI using generated public URL

+4️⃣ View experiments and screenshots

+---
 ## 🚀 Project Objectives

 1.Perform data preprocessing